School Trips

 Farm Government Funded Trips

-These trips are part of the Higher Level Environmental Stewardship scheme and are run through the farm.
-We have 25 free trips a year available to groups.
+These trips are part of the Countryside Stewardship Mid Tier Scheme We have 25 free trips a year available to groups.
 Groups can be school parties wanting to learn about food production, farming, wildlife conservation, landscape and historical features.
 Each visit will last for two hours and can be arranged for a morning or afternoon.

 We plan all of our school trips sessions for 2 hours for a half day trip, a full day trip can be made with a combination of two sessions from the above three types of trips.
 The following topics are options we can offer: